-- Ask how the staff manages and administers each pet.
+- Ask how the staff manages each pet.
 In addition to getting your contact information and other basic facts, some services compile detailed profiles of your pet and its care (plus standing instructions about household maintenance if that’s part of the deal); most use the profile to train sitters and should therefore have you update it periodically if you use the service for routine care.

 - Invite the specific person who will care for your pet to your home to see how he or she gets along with your pet and whether he or she asks detailed questions.